Michionlion/allegheny-cs-setup/windows-steps.md

 ##### ENVIRONMENT VARIABLES
-Right-click on Start, then select "System", then in the upper left of the window that appears select System info.
+Right-click on Start, then select "System", then in the upper left of the window that appears select System info (You can also hit the windows key and PAUSE).
 In the window that appears, select Advanced system settings.
 In the window that appears choose "Environment Variables" on the bottom right.
 In the window that appears, click "New" below the bottom scroll box.
-Enter JAVA_HOME as the variable name, and browse to where the java jdk was installed (default: `C:\Program Files\Java\jdk-9`).
+Enter JAVA_HOME as the variable name, and browse to where the Java JDK was installed (default: `C:\Program Files\Java\jdk-9`).
 Select OK.
 Now find the entry with Variable name "Path" in the lower scroll box.
 Select it, and press "Edit".
 Click "New", and write `%JAVA_HOME%\bin`.
 Select OK until the windows close.

 To test that this step was completed successfully, open a command prompt (search `cmd`), and execute `javac -version`.
 If `javac 9` is printed, you have completed this step.
 If not, ask for help.